travelgateX/documentation-site/content/travelgatex/release-notes/breaking-changes.md

 - Removed `bookingReference` from `PaymentXBookingInfoFilterInput`.
 Reason: Please use PaymentXBookingInfoCriteriaInput.
 Deprecated on 2018-08-03 .
 {{% / release-notes-container %}}
 {{% release-notes-container type="d"%}}
 - Deprecated `error` from `API`.
 Reason: Sustituted by adviseMessage.
-Expected removal on 2018-11-20 .
+Finally removed on 2019-01-11 .
 - Deprecated `error` from `Member`.
 Reason: Sustituted by adviseMessage.
-Expected removal on 2018-11-20 .
+Finally removed on 2019-01-11 .
 - Deprecated `error` from `Operation`.
 Reason: Sustituted by adviseMessage.
-Expected removal on 2018-11-20 .
+Finally removed on 2019-01-11 .
 - Deprecated `error` from `Organization`.
 Reason: Sustituted by adviseMessage.
-Expected removal on 2018-11-20 .
+Finally removed on 2019-01-11 .
 - Deprecated `error` from `Product`.
 Reason: Sustituted by adviseMessage.
-Expected removal on 2018-11-20 .
+Finally removed on 2019-01-11 .
 - Deprecated `error` from `Resource`.
 Reason: Sustituted by adviseMessage.
-Expected removal on 2018-11-20 .
+Finally removed on 2019-01-11 .
 - Deprecated `error` from `Role`.
 Reason: Sustituted by adviseMessage.
-Expected removal on 2018-11-20 .
+Finally removed on 2019-01-11 .
 {{% / release-notes-container %}}
 ### 2018-08-03
 {{% release-notes-container type="d"%}}